chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 ---

 ## The Game of Go
-Go is a 2-player strategic board game in which the aim is to sorround the most territory.
+Go is a 2-player strategic board game in which the aim is to surround the most territory.
 It is played on a grid of $N \times N$ points.
 Players take turns placing stones, one at a time, on the board:

 - the unoccupied points that are orthogonally adjacent to a stone are called its "liberties"